 We encourage high standards in behaviour and manners as well as in academic achievement.
 Our success rate for pupils gaining places in selective state and independent schools is unrivalled in the area and we are extremely proud of our pupils’ individual successes.

-Our outstanding curriculum inspires and promotes success academically, while at the same time instilling a love for literature, modern languages, music, dance and drama in the hearts of all our children.
+Our outstanding curriculum inspires and promotes success academically, while at the same time instilling a love for art, music, dance and drama in the hearts of all our children.
 These creative subjects are embedded into the curriculum and help pupils to not only develop problem-solving skills, but also to express their feelings and ideas, forming an essential part of their personal development.

 Oxford House School teachers pride themselves on producing highly confident and articulate children both academically and creatively.